Razz (Seven Card Stud Low)

 Each player now receives another exposed card, called ‘Fourth Street’.
 The first player to act is the player with the strongest (lowest) exposed hand.
 By rule, this player may either check or bet.
 The amount will be a small bet ($1 in a $1/$2 game).
 There is a round of betting.

 Each player now receives another exposed card, called ‘Fifth Street’.
 Again, the first person to act is the player whose exposed cards are lowest.
-For example, in the image shown above, the player with the Eight-high acts first, as their exposed poker hand is lower than the pair of Sevens and the Queen-high showing for the other two players.
-The player with the Eight-high can either check or bet the larger betting amount, which he has done in this case.
+For example, a player with an Eight-high would act first, if the only other players in the hand were showing a pair of Sevens and a Queen-high.
+The player with the Eight-high could either check or bet the larger betting amount.

 Starting on Fifth Street and for the rest of the hand, all bets and raises are in big bet increments ($2 in the $1/$2 game shown).